deexsunts/TIC-TAC-TOE/README.md

 - quit button to exit out of the application

+- the flowcharts are located on this directory

+- The code has internal documentation ( for main parts of code)

+- thw wire frames are also located on thsi directory

 - type box to get username to display on score card.

 *the feature above will be used in the future to create winning streaks for the player, (not developed yet)